-- 1. Total aggregate intake for a nursing infant (age 0-2 years) whose mother is occupationally exposed through the manufacture of DBDPO includes intakes from pathways 1, 3, 4, 5, and 6. - 2.
+- 1. Total aggregate intake for a nursing infant (age 0-2 years) whose mother is occupationally exposed through the manufacture of DBDPE includes intakes from pathways 1, 3, 4, 5, and 6. - 2.
 Total aggregate intake for a nursing infant (age 0-2 years) whose mother is occupationally exposed through the disassembly of electronics includes intakes from pathways 2, 3, 4, 5, and 6. - 3.
-Total aggregate intake for a child (age $\geq 2-18$ years) includes intakes from pathway 6.
+Total aggregate intake for a child (age >2-18 years) includes intakes from pathway 6.

-To estimate noncancer risks associated with an estimated exposure, a hazard quotient (HQ) is calculated by dividing the estimated intake by a reference dose (RfD).
-The RfD is an estimate of daily exposure to the human population (including sensitive subgroups) that is likely to be without an appreciable risk of adverse effects during a lifetime.
-The RfD for DBDPO used in this assessment, 4 mg/kg-day1, was derived by the NAS using the National Toxicology Program's (NTP's) 2-year rat bioassay results.9 The RfD was based on the chronic no-observed-adverse-effect level (NOAEL) of 1,120 mg/kg-day, and a composite uncertainty factor of 300.
-The RfD derived by the NAS study was used, rather than the U.S. EPA Integrated Risk Information System (IRIS) value, because the NTP study was more recent, used more than one species and a larger number of animals, and because the NTP study used a DBDPO product of higher purity, which is more representative of the commercial formulation currently being used.
+To estimate noncancer risks associated with an estimated exposure, a hazard quotient (HQ) was calculated by dividing the estimated intake by a reference dose (RfD).
+The RfD for DBDPE used in this assessment, 4 mg/kg-day1, was derived by the NAS using the National Toxicology Program's (NTP's) 2-year rat bioassay results10.
+The RfD was based on the chronic no-observed-adverse-effect level (NOAEL) of 1,120 mg/kg-day, and a composite uncertainty factor of 300.

-Results
+Results and Discussion